Top 5 Rarest Fish Ever Caught

 About 71 percent of the Earth is covered in water.
 In our six ocean realms (the human edges, hidden boundaries, light and dark zones of the central waters, active geology, ice, and microscopic), all kinds of species, from the known and unknown to the unknowable, have garnered the interest of fishermen and marine experts alike.

-While we know of about 20,000 species of fish, there could be thousands more.
-Many species may never be caught and named, but here's a look at some of the most incredible and rare catches that human eyes have ever seen.
-We'll also talk about staying safe when fishing for any species – rare or otherwise!
+We know of about 20,000 species of fish, but there could be thousands more.
+Many species may never be caught and named, but here's a look at five of the most incredible and rare catches that human eyes have ever seen.
+We'll also talk about staying safe when fishing for any species (rare or otherwise)!

 1. Megamouth Shark